 What does a real estate attorney do?

 A real estate attorney specializes in matters related to property, including the buying and selling of homes, ownership, management, compliance, disputes and title issues.
-In a transaction, an attorney also ensures that the agreement for their client accurately reflects their understanding of the deal, explains Elizabeth Whitman, managing member of Whitman Legal Solutions, LLC, in Potomac, Maryland.
+In a transaction, they also ensure that the agreement for their client accurately reflects their understanding of the deal, explains attorney Elizabeth Whitman, managing member of Whitman Legal Solutions in Potomac, Maryland.

-To accomplish this, a real estate lawyer has several responsibilities, says Bruce Ailion, a real estate attorney and Realtor with Re/Max Town & Country in Atlanta.
+To accomplish this, a real estate lawyer has several responsibilities, says Bruce Ailion, who is both an attorney and a Realtor with RE/MAX Town & Country in Atlanta.

 These services can include: